Trams in New Zealand: Wynyard loop tram

 Also known as the Wynyard Quarter tram and Dockline Tram, the service operates on a 1.5 km circuit close to downtown Auckland.
 The route consists of the loop Halsey Street, Gaunt Street, Daldy Street and Jellicoe Street.
 There have been proposals to extend this in the future.
 The service was promoted and funded by the former Auckland Regional Council and now by Panuku Development Auckland.
 The tramway is operated by Auckland Tramways, administered by Panuku Development Auckland.
 Trams commenced testing and crew training on Friday 29 July 2011.
 The system was opened on 6 August 2011, prior to the 2011 Rugby World Cup.

 Three former Melbourne trams have been used.
-X1 class 466, (was for a time 2011-2017 renumbered ATL 257), is being leased from the Newstead Trams based at Bendigo Tramways and arrived at the Ports of Auckland by ship 8 June 2011 and was delivered to the new tram shed 15 June 2011.
+X1 class 466, (was for a time 2011-2017 renumbered ATL 257), was leased from the Newstead Trams based at Bendigo Tramways and arrived at the Ports of Auckland by ship 8 June 2011 and was delivered to the new tram shed 15 June 2011.
 From 2011 until 2015, Melbourne W2 class 421, then numbered ATL 258 was leased from Bendigo.
 In July 2015, SW6 model trams 852 and 881 arrived from Melbourne after becoming surplus to requirements.
 In September 2011, MOTAT's Western Springs Tramway loaned restored 1906 Auckland tram No.44 for the Auckland Heritage Festival and through summer 2011/12.
 No.44 was loaned again in September and early October 2012.
+Ownership of the trams has passed from the Auckland Council / Panuku Development Auckland to MOTAT.

 The MOTAT line was extended in 2006–07 to reach a second site of the museum, and the former Auckland Regional Council promoted the creation of an Auckland waterfront tram line, originally with MOTAT vehicles, but will initially operate former Melbourne trams leased from Bendigo Tramways Company Limited.
 The Auckland Tramway Limited opened 6 August 2011 with the support of Waterfront Auckland (later merged into Panuku Development Auckland) and the new Auckland Council.